 If you do not see the chord appear, you may need to zoom in because the new chord is too close to the next one.

-When a chord is selected, you can display the Chord Chooser by double-clicking it.
+When a chord is selected, you can display the Chord Chooser by tapping on its title.

 Alternate chords are listed at the bottom of the Chord Chooser.
 They are sorted by the "strength" of the chord match at the location in the song.
 In many cases where Capo mis-identifies a chord, the correct chord is often found in this list, and can be chosen quickly.